A White Tea & Musk Inspired Aromatherapy Spray

 4. Shake well before each use.

-Lavender Citrus Woodland Mist
+Lavender Citrus Woodland Mist Spray

 If you prefer a blend that uses more common essential oils, this one has a fresh, calming aroma with a subtle warmth.
 Use the same base ingredients but switch up the essential oils.